New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Scheduling Algorithms on Multiple Machines with Partitioning

 \theoremweighteddynamicscheduling*

+This theorem details the result of the ``straightforward extension'' of \cref{theorem:unweighted-M=1} for the weighted case, if we assume bounded ratios between the job rewards.
+In particular, we assume all jobs have rewards within $[1,w]$.
 The scheduling algorithm guaranteed by the theorem above is at least a factor of $M$ slower than its \MaxIS counterparts.
-Moreover, the update time of the same algorithm is $\Omega(w)$, while the update time for dynamic weighted interval \MaxIS (see \cref{theorem:weighted-dynamic-M=1}) has only logarithmic dependence on $w$.
+Moreover, the update time of the same algorithm is $\Omega(w)$, while the update time for dynamic weighted interval \MaxIS (see \cref{theorem:weighted-dynamic-M=1}) has no dependence on $w$.
 The main reason for such behavior of \MaxIS-like algorithms is that they partition time in such a way that each region contains a sparse subproblem, e.g., containing $O(M / \eps)$ jobs, that is easy to solve.
 However, such regions must have size $\Omega(w)$ in the weighted interval scheduling variant.
 To see that, consider a long job of reward $w$, with $w$ small non-intersecting jobs of reward $1$ inside it.
 The optimal scheduling for $M=2$ machines would include all such jobs.
 However, any partitioning of time that ensures there are $O(M/\eps)$ jobs within each partitioning (akin to the ideas we developed in earlier sections) would discard the long job (removing half the total reward).
 Thus, intuitively, any algorithm giving better than $2$ approximation would not be able to partition the time-axis as performed in earlier section, and hence all sparse subproblems would have size $\Omega(w)$.

 To alleviate this shortcoming, we employ a new \emph{partitioning scheme over machines} to achieve scheduling algorithms that run in $o(M)$ and $o(w)$ time.
 Instead of a sequential process, we uniformly randomly assign each job to a machine.
 Then, a job is only allowed to be scheduled on the machine it was assigned to.
 With these constraints, the interval scheduling problem is equivalent to the \MaxIS problem for each machine given the intervals assigned to it.
 On the positive side, this results to a scheduling task that computationally can be solved as efficiently as \MaxIS.
 However, it is unclear what is the approximation loss of this scheduling scheme.
 Surprisingly, we show that our scheme incurs only the multiplicative factor of $e$ in the approximation loss.